Fujiwara no Nakamaro Rebellion: Rise to power

 Shōmu abdicated in 749 in favour of his daughter, Princess Takano-hime, then Empress Kōken.
-While being an independent and strong-willed woman who identified herself with the Chinese autocratic Empress Wu, during her first reign until 758 she would still be under the shadows of her father, retired Emperor Shōmu and Kōmyō.
+While being an independent and strong-willed woman who identified herself with the Chinese Empress Wu, during her first reign until 758 she would still be under the shadows of her father, retired Emperor Shōmu and Kōmyō.
 She would favour the Fujiwara and particularly Nakamaro, giving him much revenue and power by bestowing on him titles.
 When Moroe publicly criticized Kōken at a drinking party in 755, Nakamaro and his followers forced him to retire.
 Nakamaro's rapid rise through favoritism was seen with envy, even among the Fujiwara clan members and particularly by his brother Toyonari.

 Following Moroe's death in 757, his son, Tachibana no Naramaro plotted to remove Fujiwara no Nakamaro and to overthrow Empress Kōken (Tachibana no Naramaro Conspiracy).
-But Nakamaro learned about it and had the main conspirators executed and his own brother Toyonari send to exile in Dazaifu.
+But Nakamaro learned about it and had the main conspirators executed and his own brother Toyonari sent to exile in Dazaifu.
 In the same year, Nakamaro was appointed to "Minister of Right" (Udaijin) and "Minister of Office of Empress Consort" (shibi naishō) which oversaw military affairs of the country.
 Other positions he held during this time included "Vice Minister" (jundaijin) and "Senior Commander of the Middle Bodyguards".

 In 758, Kōken abdicated formally in favour of Emperor Junnin, a Nakamaro puppet, married to Nakamaro's daughter.
 The title of the Minister of Right, held by Nakamaro at the time, was changed to taihō (Grand Guardian) and his name changed to Emi no Oshikatsu.
 Nakamaro, at the peak of his power, went north to subdue the Ezo people and made plans to conquer the Korean kingdom of Silla.
 On the 11th day of the 1st month, 760, Nakamaro was promoted from taihō to taishi and received the 1st junior rank; and in 762 the 1st senior rank.